 In Alberta, the petrochemical industry began in the late 1970’s and has provided steady growth for cities like Red Deer and Sherwood Park for over 40 years.
 By comparison, Prince George has not seen growth since the early ‘80s.

 The petrochemical industry creates high quality, long lasting employment within the community - Jobs that pay, well above average, help to strengthen the local economy.

 Direct Economic Impacts

-Our Project will diversify the local economies in Northern British Columbia.
+Our Projects will diversify the local economies in Northern British Columbia.
 This will provide a variety of opportunities for the local communities.

 Job Opportunities for Skilled Workers

 Our projects provide new opportunity for existing workers and workers entering the work force.
 UNBC is the only degree granting university located in Northern B.C, this provides opportunities to recent graduates.

 Diversification of the British Columbia economy does not only benefit the industries being introduced, existing local businesses and industries will see a large benefit due to increased population, stronger economy, and more.